jean553/hash-sha1-rust/README.md

 # hash-sha1-rust

 Attempt to integrate the sha1 alorithm in Rust.
+The goals are simply:
+ * discover how works hash functions,
+ * practice my Rust level ;)

 NOTE: The feature is not fully implemented yet.

 ## Sources